Here are ten forgotten spiritual truths about raising children

 In order to find the correct answer to the question above, we first need to know ourselves as well as possible.
 Since if we ourselves are ignorant of what or who we are, and what the purpose of our existence in this world is, we will only be able to use the conditioned patterns of mind inherited from our parents and teachers.

-Then we identify with the conditioned mind patterns and begin to believe that we know the answer to the question regarding our identity, our goals in life and on the proper behaviour with our visitors.
-In accordance with the functions of our conditioned mind patterns we make replica human beings out of our visitors, depriving them of the possibility of developing in a way that is best for their personalities.
-We do all that in good faith, since we would like to save them from suffering, we intend to ensure that they are going to have a better life in a better world.
+Then we identify with the conditioned mind patterns and begin to believe that we know the answer to the question regarding our identity, our goals in life and on the proper behavior with our visitors.
+In accordance with the functions of our conditioned mind patterns, we make replica human beings out of our visitors, depriving them of the possibility of developing in a way that is best for their personalities.
+We do all that in good faith since we would like to save them from suffering, we intend to ensure that they are going to have a better life in a better world.
 As replicas, they are going to get our own suffering and our own ignorance of reality.
 That is how, in turn, they will receive their own visitors and convert them into human replicas.

 Building up the Personality

-If are hospitable and attentive hosts of our visitors coming to us from the unknown, we must first recognize that they, just like we ourselves before them, come to this world as wanderers.
-The objective of their journey is to enable the Universe to manifest itself and to awaken into its own existence, filtering through their personalities as as human beings.
+If we are hospitable and attentive hosts of our visitors coming to us from the unknown, we must first recognize that they, just like we ourselves before them, come to this world as wanderers.
+The objective of their journey is to enable the Universe to manifest itself and to awaken into its own existence, filtering through their personalities as human beings.
 We must assist them in the process as more experienced wanderers who are a little bit ahead of them in the journey.

 When the guests arrive at our house, they are entirely inexperienced, they do not know anything about the work of this world, and they are unable to express themselves.
 In other words, they do not have the means–a personality–that would help them in those processes.
 They do have, however, a very effective strategy, that is, imitation, with the help of which they are able to build up a personality in a few years.
 For the imitation, they will choose us as a model, the people living in their environment.
 If we live according to our conditioned mind patterns, they will imitate those patterns.
-The patterns will be deeply imprinted, and will serve as the foundation for their personalities.
+The patterns will be deeply imprinted and will serve as the foundation for their personalities.

-Once our visitors have learned to speak, and begin to understand more and more of the world around them, we will further improve that basic conditioning in them by explaining to them how the world functions and what they need to watch in connection with it.
+Once our visitors have learned to speak and begin to understand more and more of the world around them, we will further improve that basic conditioning in them by explaining to them how the world functions and what they need to watch in connection with it.
 We received those explanations readily from our parents and teachers, and we have no specific direct experience about these.
-Our messages further deepen the conditioning of our guests, who will in turn identify with the conditioned mind patterns.
+Our messages further deepen the conditioning of our guests, who will, in turn, identify with the conditioned mind patterns.